Koukyosyumei/AIJack/README.md

 # What is AIJack?

-AIJack allows you to assess the privacy and security risks of machine learning algorithms such as *Model Inversion*, *Poisoning Attack* and *Evasion Attack*.
-AIJack also provides various defense techniques like *Federated Learning*, *Split Learning*, *Differential Privacy*, *Homomorphic Encryption*, and other heuristic approaches.
+AIJack allows you to assess the privacy and security risks of machine learning algorithms such as *Model Inversion*, *Poisoning Attack*, *Evasion Attack*, *Free Rider*, and *Backdoor Attack*.
+AIJack also provides various defense techniques like *Differential Privacy*, *Homomorphic Encryption*, and other heuristic approaches.
+In addition, AIJack provides APIs for many distributed learning schemes like *Federated Learning* and *Split Learning*.
+You can integrate many attack and defense methods into such collaborative learning with a few lines.
 We currently implement more than 20 state-of-arts methods.
-We also support MPI for some of the distributed algorithms.
 For more information, see the [documentation](https://koukyosyumei.github.io/AIJack/intro.html).

 # Table of Contents